Theoretical & Conceptual Framework

 I accept the constructivist view, that knowledge is created in the mind of the learner by their own mental activity in response to experience and information (Kolb 1984).
 In my view, at the heart of this is the establishment and improvement of mental models.

 Mental models are not only faulty (as they continue to develop through refinement), but also unconscious in the sense that they may be unknown and even their nature unknowable to the person employing them.
 Nevertheless they may provide effective capability and thus form the basis of tacit knowledge (Polyani 1966).

 Observing mental models

 I do not believe that it is fruitful, especially for the design practitioner, to spend too long identifying mental models' structural properties nor attempting to use mental models as a basis for formal prediction or explanation.
 In my view, the biological representation and processing of mental models, in both the network and dynamics of the neural connections in the brain or the phenomenology of the mind, is simply too complex, diverse and subtle.
-To add further futility (or utility if this is seen instead as teaching), the act of discovering mental models, through dialogue with learners, can change the mental model itself.
-(Rogers, et.al.
-1992).
+To add further futility (or utility if this is seen instead as a teaching strategy), the act of discovering mental models, through dialogue with learners, can change the mental model itself.
+(Rogers et al. 1992).

 Introspection and self-report

 Instead, in my design practice I have favoured a more subjective lens for examining mental models through introspection (Kind 2005), the self examination of thoughts and imagination which can support our understanding.
 This kind of self-report is, I believe, no more or less useful than any other evidence we gain from human behaviour, and clearly needs to be handled with care.
-Nevertheless, the following table lists some examples of mental models and distinguishes between mental models and externalised conceptual models:
+Nevertheless, table 3 lists some examples of mental models and distinguishes between mental models (learner's knowledge) and externalised conceptual models (information).

 Visualisation of a number line